AndyITZ1/revnotes/WeeklyNotes/Week4.md

         - `.prototype`
         - `.length`
     - Cannot assign to object properties that are non-writable data/getter-only accessor/new property on a non-extensible object.

+- Eliminates some JavaScript silent errors by changing them to throw errors.
+- Fixes mistakes that make it difficult for JavaScript engines to perform optimizations: strict mode code can sometimes be made to run faster than identical code that's not strict mode.
+- Prohibits some syntax likely to be defined in future versions of ECMAScript.

 ### What are template literals?